oalders/geoip2-csv2pg/README.md

 # 🔎 MaxMind CSV to Pg

-The purpose of this repository is to make it easy to import MaxMind's GeoLite2-City CSV databases into a local Docker 🐳 container which is running PostgreSQL.
+The purpose of this repository is to make it easy to import MaxMind's GeoLite2/GeoIP2 CSV databases into a local Docker 🐳 container which is running PostgreSQL.
 This is meant to provide an easy way to query the CSV data in PostgreSQL.
 It's not meant as a solution to deploy to production.

 ## Step 1: Download the databases

+Before you get started, edit the `DATABASES` variable in `bin/download/download-db.sh`.
+The currently tested list of databases is:
+`"GeoIP2-Anonymous-IP" "GeoLite2-City" "GeoIP2-Enterprise"`.
+Once you are happy
+with this list you are ready to build the container.

 ### Build the Docker container which runs the downloader